Graduate Music Students

 - Jazz Studies

 - Music History

-The master's program is a 30-unit course of study, typically taken in four semesters over two years, and consists of four "core" graduate seminars, one-on-one private lessons, area course work, and performance ensembles.
-The program culminates with a graduate recital for performance, conducting, and jazz studies majors, and a thesis for composition, music education, music history, and music systems/theory majors.
+The Master of Music degree is a 30-unit course of study, typically taken in four semesters over two years, and consists of four "core" graduate seminars, one-on-one private lessons, area course work, and ensembles.
+The program culminates with a graduate recital, project, or thesis.

 For more information about any of these areas in our degree program, please contact the coordinator of your area of interest.